prokenz101/maths-helper/README.md

 ```
 What do you want me to do? perimeter
-Square or Rectangle or Circle? circle
+Square or Rectangle or Circle or Triangle or Parallelogram? circle
 What is the radius of the circle?
 10
 The Answer Is: 314.1592653589793
 *Program Exits*